ymangt/Network-Traffic-Analysis-Lab/reports/basic-traffic-report.md

 # HTTP Traffic Analysis Report

 ## Overview
-This report analyzes two captured packets (Frames 846 and 894) from a Wireshark capture.
+This report analyzes two captured packets (Frames 846 and 894) from a Wireshark capture performed **on the host PC** while visiting a website over HTTP.
 The objective is to determine whether the communication was encrypted or sent in plaintext.
+A similar test will be conducted later in a virtual machine (VM) environment for comparison.

 ## Packet Details